-Finding your way through the public sector tendering minefield; understanding your customer.
+How to find your way through the public sector tendering minefield – Understanding your customer.

-Higher value public sector tendering can be a minefield of missed opportunity and excessive effort for what seems to be very little gain.
-Although there can be many reasons for this difficult situation in my experience the main ones are;
+Higher value public sector tendering can be a minefield of missed opportunity and excessive effort for very little gain.
+But with a little insider knowledge you can turn this problem to your advantage.

 a.
-The supply chain think tenders are only route to public sector work
+The supply chain seem to think tendering is the only route to public sector work.

 b. the public sector think that they can use tenders to get everything at a knock down lowest price (how true you say..).